TC00QA/AndroidTV_Linux/README.md

 # What am I?

-I am a guide to installing linux on any cheap android TV box
+I am a guide to installing linux on any cheap android TV box, linux used here is ARMBIAN (Debian  or Ubuntu based)

 ## Table of contents
 * Where to source a box